the general situation

 Lowther Hill: Leadhills webcam is online (24/7).

-GLENCOE: All mountain webcams online and the first updated images will be around 8.15am.
+GLENCOE: All mountain webcams online and the first updated images will be shortly after 8am.
 The mid mountain weather station wind vane failed due to nearby lightning.
 Windspeed and other parameters are OK.

 tricky